-Now, there is a straightforward way of using the elements of this explanation to explain the proof-theoretic characterization of logical inference which, on one formulation, takes the form:
+Now, there is a straightforward way of using the elements of this explanation to explain the proof-theoretic characterization of logical inference:

-(PT) An inference $\langle X, Y \rangle$ is logical if there is a proof of Y from X, where a proof is a finite sequence of sentences/formulas such that each sentence/formula is either a member of X (or X itself, if X is a sentence), or is obtained by a rule of proof from earlier elements in the sequence.27 laws and proofs, including rules of proof.
-Every rule of proof encodes a formal law, and every proof leads from premises to conclusion by a series of rules of proof that together encode a formal law.
+(PT) An inference $\langle X, Y \rangle$ is logical if there is a proof of Y from X, where a proof is a finite sequence of sentences/formulas such that each sentence/formula is either a member of X (or X itself, if X is a sentence), or is obtained by a rule of proof from earlier elements in the sequence.30

+Briefly, the explanation appeals to the existence of a partial correlation between formal laws and proofs, including rules of proof.
+Every rule of proof encodes a formal law, and every proof leads from premises to conclusion by a series of rules of proof that together encode a (possibly compound) formal law.
 This explains why adequate systems of rules of proofs yield inferences that satisfy (MT).
-And this, in turn explains why these inferences satisfy (LI).
+And this, in turn, explains why these inferences satisfy (LI).
 Put together, the explanation says that provable inferences are logically valid because they are grounded in formal laws, laws that, being formal, are highly general and have an especially strong modal force.
 Thus consider our original example of a logically-valid inference,